 In addition, the Park’s visitor center and gift shop will be open for display.

 Fort Hartsuff State Historic Park invites you to join them for the Troop Muster, April 18th and 19th, 2015 from 9am-5pm on Saturday and 9am- 3pm on Sunday.
 Admission is $2.00 for adults and $1.00 for children 3-12 years of age.
 A park permit is required; they can be purchased at the Visitor Center, housed in the Post Headquarters.
 With your admission you gain access to Fort Hartsuff’s pristine site and a weekend of activities.
-Fort Hartsuff is located between Ord and Burwell, Nebraska, just north of Elyria along Nebraska Highway 11.
+Fort Hartsuff is located along the scenic North Loup river valley between Ord and Burwell, Nebraska, just north of Elyria along Nebraska Highway 11.
 The park address is 82034 Fort Ave.
-Burwell NE 68823.
-Experience history come to life; this is not a weekend you will want to miss!
+Burwell NE 68823. – Experience history come to life; this is not a weekend you will want to miss!

 About Fort Hartsuff and the Great Plains Garrison

-The Great Plains Garrison is a coalition of regional re-enactors and living historians dedicated to supporting the historic sites of Nebraska.
-They host annual events at Fort Hartsuff and other State Historic Parks and museums throughout the state.
+The Great Plains Garrison is a coalition of regional re-enactors and living historians dedicated to sharing the history of Nebraska.
+They host annual events and living history efforts to support Fort Hartsuff, other State Historic Parks and museums throughout the state.